2022: US Govt to partner Osun for credible poll

-Government of United States of America on Wednesday said it will partner with Osun State Government to deliver credible election during the 2022 guber poll slated for July 16.
+The government of the United States of America on Wednesday said it will partner with Osun State Government to deliver a credible election during the 2022 guber poll slated for July 16.

-The US government delegates led by it Embassy’s Political and Economic Chief, Mr Brandon Hudspeth, disclosed this during a courtesy visit to Governor Oyetola at Exco lounge, Governor’s Office, Abere.
+The US government delegates led by its Embassy’s Political and Economic Chief, Mr Brandon Hudspeth, disclosed this during a courtesy visit to Governor Oyetola at Exco lounge, Governor’s Office, Abere.

 “The reason why we are here is because of the forthcoming election in Osun State in 2022.
 We hope that the election will be free and credible because there are expectations within and outside this country over the forthcoming election in this state.